Radon Gas – What You Should Know

 Should I Get A Radon Test?

 Yes.
 A radon test is the only way to know a specific home’s levels for sure.
-If you’re buying a home, ask your home inspector for a radon test.
-If the seller claims the home has been tested, ask to see the specific results.
-As testing is inexpensive, consider repeating the test.
+If you’re buying a home, ask your home inspector for a radon test..
+Testing is inexpensive, consider repeating the test.
 It may be worth it as buying a home with elevated radon levels but no mitigation in place is both dangerous and expensive.
 The Michigan Indoor Radon Program has more information on testing and other resources.

 We don’t recommend using a DIY home radon test kit, as there are many variables that can skew results.
 Professionals that do this everyday know how to set up the machines and perform a test to get accurate results.